Paqmind/styleguides/README.md

 # Styleguides

 Our JS styleguides explained.
-Not a dogma – it may change gradually.

 ## Rules

+Nothing here is a dogma.
+We keep an option to reconsider everything as we discover more arguments.

 #### Rule 1